Career and Education Overview for Mike Kimbro...

 2017 - 2018 Swags Sports Shoes, Louisville, KY USA

-Settling into my new Kentucky home, I'm now a sports shoe consultant (aka shoe salesman) in the East End of Louisville.
-The brands of shoes which I sell include ASICS, New Balance, Mizuno, Saucony, Brooks, Hoka One One, ADIDAS, Altra, and 361, along with boots by Hi-Tech.
+Settling into my new Kentucky home, I was a sports shoe consultant (aka shoe salesman) in the East End of Louisville.
+The brands of shoes which I sell include ASICS, New Balance, Mizuno, Saucony, Brooks, Hoka One One, ADIDAS, Altra, and 361, along with Chaco brand sandals, and boots by Hi-Tech.

 2009 - 2017 Cash America International, Grapevine, Texas and Louisville, KY USA